 Children use the puppets Tom and Tessa to help them learn about Christianity.
 Tom and Tessa have a special box, which they fill with artefacts for the children to learn from.
 Tom and Tessa often invite their puppet friends from other religions to school to help children understand the world around them.

 Foundation Stage have learned about special books and stories.
 They found out about the Christian special book, the Bible and listened to stories from the old and new testaments.
 With the help of Tom and Tessa, the children thought about the messages of peace and respect within the stories of Noah’s Ark and The Good Samaritan.
 Children have also found out about the Jewish special book, the Torah and the Islam special book, the Qur'an.
 Children learned about the rules different religions have when looking after and caring for their special books.

 Currently, the children are looking at the question 'Why do Christians put a cross in the Easter garden?'
 Tom and Tessa will bring in props to help children understand the story of Palm Sunday.
 They will also bring in hot cross buns to help children learn about the importance of the cross for Christians and Easter eggs to help children understand how Christians celebrate their believe that Jesus rose from the dead.
 The children will think about how Christians are thankful for this special time of year.

-Currently, children are looking at the question, 'What did Jesus do to save human beings?'
-Children will look closely at the word sacrifice and what Christians believe it meant within the Easter story.
-Children will think about how Christians are thankful for God’s sacrifice and will learn about how sacrifice is seen in the world today.
-Children will use a range of scenarios to develop their understanding of what the impact of peoples sacrifices may be on others and how thankful they may be.
+They then moved on to study 'What did Jesus do to save human beings?'
+They looked closely at the word sacrifice and what Christians believe it meant within the Easter story.
+They thought about how Christians are thankful for God’s sacrifice and learned about how sacrifice is seen in the world today.
+A range of scenarios were used to develop their understanding of what the impact of peoples sacrifices may be on others and how thankful they may be.